Failure to Launch Therapy in Palo Alto

 Cognitive Behavioral Therapy (CBT)

-CBT helps young adults identify and reframe the self-defeating thoughts that lead to avoidance, anxiety, and procrastination.
-It also provides concrete tools for breaking large goals into manageable steps.
+CBT helps young adults identify and reframe the self-defeating thoughts that drive avoidance, anxiety, and procrastination.
+It also provides concrete tools for breaking overwhelming goals into manageable steps.

 SPACE-Informed Parent Work

-We often work directly with parents using strategies based on Supportive Parenting for Anxious Childhood Emotions (SPACE.
-By adjusting how they respond to stuck behaviors, parents can stop enabling and begin empowering without pushing their child away.
+We work directly with parents using strategies from the SPACE (Supportive Parenting for Anxious Childhood Emotions) approach.
+By adjusting how they respond to stuck behaviors, parents can stop reinforcing avoidance and start encouraging growth — while preserving the relationship.

 Family Therapy and Boundary Setting

-When appropriate, we help families communicate more effectively and set respectful, firm boundaries around responsibility, finances, and expectations, creating a supportive path forward for everyone.
+When appropriate, we help families communicate more effectively and establish respectful, firm boundaries around responsibility, finances, and expectations — creating a path forward that works for everyone.

-Failure to Launch isn’t permanent.
-With the right guidance and support, young adults can build the skills and confidence they need to move forward.
+Stuckness is not permanent.
+With the right support, young adults can build the confidence, structure, and resilience to take real steps forward.

 At Palo Alto Therapy, we help kids through adults overcome challenges such as anxiety, depression, relationship difficulties, and life transitions.
 Our compassionate, highly-trained therapists use evidence-based techniques to create meaningful, lasting results—often without long-term counseling.